MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/developing-inclusive-windows-apps.md

 ---
 # Developing inclusive Windows apps

-This article discusses how to develop accessible Universal Windows Platform (UWP) apps.
+This article discusses how to develop accessible Windows app apps.
 Specifically, it assumes that you understand how to design the logical hierarchy for your app.
-Learn to develop accessible Windows 10 UWP apps that include keyboard navigation, color and contrast settings, and support for assistive technologies.
+Learn to develop accessible Windows apps that include keyboard navigation, color and contrast settings, and support for assistive technologies.

 If you have not yet done so, please start by reading [Designing inclusive software](designing-inclusive-software.md).